 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Arista Networks:

-One way to assess ROCE is to compare similar companies.
-Arista Networks's ROCE appears to be substantially greater than the 6.9% average in the Communications industry.
+When making comparisons between similar businesses, investors may find ROCE useful.
+Arista Networks's ROCE appears to be substantially greater than the 6.3% average in the Communications industry.
 We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
-Setting aside the comparison to its industry for a moment, Arista Networks's ROCE in absolute terms currently looks quite high.
+Regardless of the industry comparison, in absolute terms, Arista Networks's ROCE currently appears to be excellent.

-Arista Networks has total assets of US$3.6b and current liabilities of US$548m.
-As a result, its current liabilities are equal to approximately 15% of its total assets.
-The fairly low level of current liabilities won't have much impact on the already great ROCE.
+Arista Networks has current liabilities of US$597m and total assets of US$4.2b.
+As a result, its current liabilities are equal to approximately 14% of its total assets.
+A minimal amount of current liabilities limits the impact on ROCE.

 What We Can Learn From Arista Networks's ROCE

 Low current liabilities and high ROCE is a good combination, making Arista Networks look quite interesting.
 Arista Networks looks strong on this analysis, but there are plenty of other companies that could be a good opportunity .
 Here is a free list of companies growing earnings rapidly.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.